 That's it!
 Your experience is synced with the variation feed:

-- When rows are added - new variations will be created.
+- When rows are added – new variations are created.

-- When rows are removed - variations will be deleted.
+- When rows are removed – the variations are deleted.

-- When values change in the variation feed - variation will change as well.
+- When values change in the variation feed – the variation changes as well.